 AAA Michigan bought the steamers and the island in 1983 and would run the amusement park until 1988, when it was sold to the IBC International Broadcasting Co.

 The Ste.
 Claire and the Columbia, stopped running in 1991 -- ending 74 years of continuous combined service -- and smaller boats were used to transport families to the island.

 The amusement park thrilled families until Sept.
 30, 1993, when it closed.
 The park was mostly disassembled and sold off piecemeal.
 Some of it still remains however, though most of the island has been turned into a private residential community.

 The Ste.
 Claire was sold and turned into a floated haunted house.

-It is unclear whether the vessels would be allowed to sail again, because they don’t meet U.S. Coast Guard regulations.
+It was unclear whether the vessels would be allowed to sail again, because they don't meet U.S. Coast Guard regulations.
 They had been grandfathered in, but once they stopped sailing, they lost their exemption.

 The Ste.
 Claire returned to Detroit, on Jan.
 9, 2017, when she was towed to the Riverside Marina, near Belle Isle.
 Kattoo continued to try to undo decades of decay.